 At the sane time, John Adams, who was the American ambassador in Britain met with with Sidi Haji Abdul Rahman Adja, the Tripoltanian ambassador to Britain.
 His descriptions of his meetings make for amusing reaing today.

 Jefferson came over from Paris and with Adams met with Adja.
-Both Americans had difficulty contemplating both Adja and his presentation.
-They innocently asked why his government was so hostile to Americans.
-Apparently they were totally unaware of three century of Barbary piracy.
+Both Americans had difficulty inderstanding both Adja and his presentation.
+They innocently asked why his government was so hostile to Americans as Americans had committed no histile actions againsr the Barbaty states.
+Apparently they were totally unaware of three centuries of Barbary piracy.
+Flying the British flag had shielded Ameeican shipping.
 They duly reported Adja's explanation to the Continental Congress, "That it was founded on the Laws of their Prophet, that it was written in their Qur'an, that all nations who should not have acknowledged their authority were sinners, that it was their right and duty to make war upon them wherever they could be found, and to make slaves of all they could take as Prisoners, and that every Musselman who should be slain in Battle was sure to go to Paradise."
+That was America's introdycrion to Islam.

 Ironically the American diplomats first involved were John Adams in London and Thomas Jefferson in Paris.
 There was little they could do.
 As the Barbary corsairs had noted, there was no Amrican Navy to protect the merchant ships.
 Only after the Constitution was signed was a Federal Gocernment created which could build a Navy.
 President Adams was the father of the U.S. Navy.
 The Navy was the most controversial issue in the early years of the Republic.
 Adams and the Federalists insisted on building six costly frigates.
-Jefferson's Republicans oppsed both construction and the use of the frigates in the Quasi War with France, But it would be the U.S. Navy that he and the Republicans had opposed that President Jefferson would used to fight the Barbary pirates.
+Jefferson's Republicans oppsed both construction and the use of the frigates in the Quasi War with France.
+They thought that militiaas were all America needed.
+As aesult of the experiene with The British Army and Hessians, the Democratic Repunlicans were afraid of professional, ataning armies.
+Ironically, it would be the U.S. Navy that the Republicans had opposed which President Jefferson would use to fight the Barbary pirates.
 It would be America and not the Europeans that they preyed on for several centuries that would take on he Barbary pirates.
 But this was several years in the future.
 And the captive Americans languished in prisons and endured slavery and beatings for several years.

 It was Thomas Barclay, American consul in France, who finally managed to negotiate a treaty with Morocco (1786).
 There was no Navy that Barclay could threaten the Mooccans with.
 His primary assett was the Moroccans and other Barbary Corssairs had no inkling of the size of the American merchant marine and the value of their commerce.
 Barclay negotiated a one-time paymnent of $60,000 and the resulting treaty required no future payments.
 [Roberts and Roberts, pp. 189-223.]